Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Derivation of the CLAPP rule: contrastive, local and predictive plasticity

-We now derive the gradients of \autoref{eq:CLAPP_loss} with respect to the feedforward weights and show that gradient descent on this loss function is compatible with the learning rule prototype suggested in \autoref{eq:rule_prototype}.
 Since we chose to formalize the binary classification with a Hinge loss, the gradient vanishes when the classification is already correct: high score $u_t^{t+\delta t} > 1$ during fixation ($y^t=+1$), or a low score $u_t^{t+\delta t} < -1$ after a saccade ($y^t=-1$).
 Otherwise, it is $-\nabla u^{t+\delta t}_t$ during a fixation or $\nabla u^{t+\delta t}_t$ after a saccade.
 In the `predicted layer' $\bm z$, i.e. the target of the prediction, let $W_{ji}$ denote the feedforward weight from neuron $i$ in the previous layer (with activity $x^{t}_{i}$) to neuron $j$, with summed input $a_j^t$ and activity $z_j^t$.
 Similarly, in the `predicting layer' $\bm c$, i.e. the source of the prediction, let $W^{{\bm c}}_{kl}$ denote the feedforward weight between the neuron $l$ in the previous layer (with activity $x^{\bm c,t}_l$) and neuron $k$, with summed input $a_k^{\bm c, t}$ and activity $c^t_k$.
+Therefore, $\cdot^{\bm c}$ as an upper index refers to the context layer, whereas $\bm c$ as a full-size letter refers to the respective neuronal activity.
 We then find the gradients with respect to these weights as:

 where the sign is negative during fixation and positive after a saccade.
 To change these equations into online weight updates, we consider the gradient descent update delayed by $\delta t$, such that $\Delta W_{ji}^{t} = - \eta \frac{\partial \LL_{CLAPP}^{t-\delta t}}{\partial W_{ji}}$, where $\eta$ is the learning rate.
 Let us define a modulating factor $\gamma_t = y^t \cdot H^t$, where $y^t = \pm 1$ is a network-wide broadcast signal (self-awareness) indicating a saccade ($-1$) or a fixation ($+1$) and $H^t \in \{0,\eta\}$ is a layer-wide broadcast signal indicating whether the saccade or fixation was correctly classified as such.
 In this way, \autoref{eq:grad-clapp-1} becomes a weight update which follows strictly the ideal learning rule prototype from \autoref{eq:rule_prototype}: